How did 7.8 billion people become so fluent in their first languages?

 The term “natural” almost presupposes that there are unnatural methods of learning a language.
 To doctors Krashen and Terrell, these are the structural approaches to learning—the grammar method that deconstructs a language into its component pieces, and the listen-and-repeat drills that happen in classrooms.

-By continuously exposing you to the language, to how it’s properly wielded in different situations, and by giving you inputs that are meaningful and memorable, much like a child’s daily experiences with mom and dad, a spontaneous emergence of speech happens.
+By continuously exposing you to the language, to how it’s used in different situations and by giving you meaningful and memorable inputs (like a child’s experiences with his or her parents), a spontaneous emergence of speech happens.

 Actually, so many things are happening.
 They’re listening.
 Picking up on meanings.
 Reading context clues.
 Interpreting and making guesses on what is being said.
 Making mistakes and honing their guesses.

 The next stage, early production, is when babies start uttering their first words, phrases and simple sentences.

 The focus is still on comprehension.
 But this time, the crux of the issue is “Are you being understood by the other person?”
 (Again, you don’t need perfect grammar for this.)

 Bothering with correct grammar comes late in the acquisition stage.
 In the Natural Approach, the early stages are replete with grammatically incorrect communication that aren’t really implicitly corrected.

 When a child says, “I drinks,” mommy doesn’t give him a firm scolding.
 She finds it cute and then hands him a drink.
 But that child is slowly getting fluent with his first language.
 He’s communicating and using language to express what he wants, and all that’s happening without any direct grammar lessons.

 Over time, the child’s singular words and short phrases will transform into lengthier ones.
 Thus enters the speech emergence stage.